Content

 While Viagra entered the market in the late ’90s, Revatio was approved by the FDA in 2005 as a treatment for PAH.

-This medication (and generic Revatio) contains a lower dose of sildenafil than Viagra in each tablet.
+This medication (and generic Revatio) contains a lower dose of sildenafil than Viagra.
 Each Revatio tablet contains 20 milligrams of sildenafil.
-In comparison, a Viagra tablet contains 25, 50 or 100 milligrams of the active ingredient.
+In comparison, a Viagra tablet contains 25, 50, or 100 milligrams of the active ingredient.

 So what does this all mean?

-It means each individual tablet of Revatio has about one-fifth the amount of sildenafil as the strongest Viagra tablet.
+It means each individual Revatio 20mg tablet has about one-fifth the amount of sildenafil as the strongest Viagra tablet.
 Yet, despite the different strengths, these medications are essentially the same drugs producing similar effects in the body.

 This also indicates that Revatio can be effective in treating erectile dysfunction.

 While the amount of sildenafil per tablet is lower than Viagra, many men with mild or moderately severe ED find their condition is effectively treated with the 20-milligram dose found in Revatio.
-It is also possible for healthcare providers to prescribe Revatio off label for ED in multiples of 20mg, including 40mg, 60mg, 80mg, and 100mg.
+It is also possible for healthcare providers to prescribe Revatio off-label for ED in multiples of 20mg, including 40mg, 60mg, 80mg, and 100mg.
 These doses approximate the doses of Viagra and can be achieved by taking multiple 20mg tablets at once.
-But remember, only do this if it’s what your healthcare provider has prescribed.
+But remember, only do this if your healthcare provider prescribed it.

 To help clear the air, here’s a rundown of the main differences between Revatio and Viagra:

-Conditions for which they are FDA approved.
-Viagra is FDA approved to treat erectile dysfunction, whereas Revatio is FDA approved to treat pulmonary arterial hypertension.
-That said, the medications can each be prescribed off label for other conditions, if a healthcare provider deems it appropriate, including Revatio (and generic Revatio) being prescribed for ED.
+Conditions for which they are FDA-approved.
+Viagra is FDA-approved to treat erectile dysfunction, whereas Revatio is FDA-approved to treat pulmonary arterial hypertension.
+The medications can be prescribed off-label for other conditions if a healthcare provider deems it appropriate, including Revatio (and generic Revatio) being prescribed for ED.

 Dosage.
 Although both medications contain sildenafil, they’re dosed for different purposes.
 Viagra dosage ranges from 25 to 100 milligrams per tablet.
 Meanwhile, Revatio is only available as a 20-milligram oral tablet.

 Price.
-Depending on where you buy the medications and your coverage, prices may be different for Viagra vs. Revatio and for generic Viagra vs. generic Revatio.
+Depending on where you buy the medications and your coverage, the prices of Viagra and Revatio may differ.

 At this point, you may be wondering, Which medication is better for me?
-We’re not healthcare professionals, so we can’t provide a definitive answer or medical advice.
+That’s up to you and your healthcare professional to decide.

 Your healthcare provider can suggest the best dosage to treat your erectile dysfunction symptoms while minimizing uncomfortable side effects.